 Day 18: Paro Festival

-This special departure was planned around one of Bhutanï¿½s biggest and most popular festivals, The Paro Tsechu or Paro Festival.
+This special departure was planned around one of Bhutan's biggest and most popular festivals, the Paro Tsechu or Paro Festival.
 Every spring people from all over Bhutan come to Paro to partake in the festivities.
 Festival goers and monks alike dress in brilliant costumes and wear masks representing Buddhist deities.
 Here they dance and re-enact Bhutanese legends.

 Day 19: Hike to Taktsang Monastery

-We spend the morning sightseeing in Paro with visits to Drukgyel Dzong and Ta-Dzong.
+We spend the morning sightseeing in Paro with visits to Drukgyel Dzong.
 The Drukgyel Dzong was built in the 16th century to commemorate a victory over the invading Tibetan forces.
-The fortress today lies in ruins, the elements and a fire in the 1950s having taken a toll on the site.
-In the afternoon for those who want to we will hike up to the famous Taktsang Monastery or Tiger's Nest.
-Marvel in the history of this holy place and see the holy cave where it is said to be the origin of Buddhism in Bhutan.
+The fortress today lies in ruins, due to corrosion from elements and a fire in the 1950s which have taken a toll on the site.
+This afternoon, we hike up to the famous Taktsang Monastery or Tiger's Nest where we marvel in the history of this holy place and see the holy cave where it is said to be the origin of Buddhism in Bhutan.
 This monastery is miraculously perched on the side of a sheer cliff - 900m above the Paro Valley.
 It is said that Guru Rimpoche flew to the site of the monastery on the back of a tigress believed to be his consort - Yeshey Tshogyel, to subdue the local demon.
 Guru Rimpoche meditated in the cave for three months.

-After breakfast you will be transferred for your flight onward.
+After breakfast you will be transferred to the airport for your departing flights.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide